-NB: If further data sources (namely the Prescribing dataset) become available for any of these trials during the course of this study, additional linked populations will be defined and assessed
+NB: If further data sources (namely the GP dataset) become available for any of these trials during the course of this study, additional linked populations will be defined and assessed

 The characteristics assessed will depend for each trial and will be based on the trial’s baseline assessment (i.e. the randomisation form for RECOVERY, randomisation questionnaire for AMALFI, and screening form for ORION-4).
 These will include: